- Education and Science»

 It is fairly simple to build a lemon battery.

-Step 1: Take a knife and cut two slits in he lemon.
+Step 1: Take a knife and cut two slits into the lemon.

 Step 2: Insert the copper penny into one slit.
 Then insert the nail or dime into the other slit.

-Step 3: Cut two pieces of copper wiring about 6 inches long.
+Step 3: Cut three pieces of copper wiring about 6 inches long.

 Step 4: The red line on the volt meter is the positive terminal and the black line is the negative terminal.
 Connect the red positive to the copper penny and the black negative to the nail or dime.